 Car Crash Injuries And Sciatica Treatment Failure

-A large number of the Palm Desert auto accident clients that have been represented by the Barry Regar law firm have suffered from sciatica.
-This is a very common form of a traumatic low back condition which results in an intense shooting pain moving down one leg.
-Often the client experiences numbness and tingling along with the above symptoms which most often comes from pressure to or injury of the sciatic nerve which branches off the spinal cord.
+Many people suffer from sciatica after a car accident.
+Sciatica is a very common form of a traumatic low back condition which results in an intense shooting pain moving down one leg.
+Often the injured person experiences numbness and tingling which most often comes from pressure on or injury of the sciatic nerve which branches off the spinal cord.

+Barry Regar APLC has represented numerous clients who have been injured in a car accident, specifically suffering from sciatica symptoms.
 Treating sciatica is often unsuccessful and offers less than satisfactory long term results.
-Dr. Steven Cohn, a professor of anesthesiology at Johns Hopkins School of Medicine in Baltimore has recently said that, "when you examine alternatives for sciatica, no treatment is very reliable or effective."
+Dr. Steven Cohn, a professor of anesthesiology at Johns Hopkins School of Medicine in Baltimore has said, "when you examine alternatives for sciatica, no treatment is very reliable or effective."

 In the November 13th issue of the Journal Annals of Internal Medicine, the researchers from the School of Public Health at the University of Sydney in Australia found that after an analysis of 23 clinical trials following over 3100 patients that these injections resulted in short term improvement of pain and disability for these sciatica patients and no real long term cure.
 After a couple of weeks and three months following treatment, 10 trials with these injections demonstrated leg pain improvement and 14 trials found improvements in disability.
 However, after a year or a little longer, there was no differences found in leg pain, disability, or back pain in those patients having the injections as compared to patients given a placebo.
 These findings are similar to findings in an earlier study that found that after six months following the steroid injections the patients were not any better than patients who had taken an anti-inflammatory drug.